Quantum-Enhanced Sensing of Excited-State Dynamics with Correlated Photons: Abstract

 \section{Abstract}

-The squeezed photons, as a quantum-correlated light with reduced noise, have emerged as a great resource for sensing the structures of matter.
-Here we study the transient absorption (TA) scheme using the squeezed photons whose spectral correlation of amplitudes can be tailored.
-A microscopic theory is developed, revealing a highly time-energy-resolved nature of the signal that is not attainable by conventional TA scheme.
-Such a capability is elaborated by applying to monolayer transition metal dichalcogenide materials (TMDs), achieving a real-time monitoring of valley excitons and their dynamics.
-Moreover, we show the intermediate squeezing regime--not the strong squeezing--which the time-resolved spectroscopy is in favor of.
-Our work offers a new paradigm for studying nonequilibrium dynamics of matter, in light of the photocatalysis and optoelectronics.
+Squeezed photons, which provides a quantum-correlated light with reduced noise, have emerged as a powerful resource for sensing the structures of matter.
+Here, we study the pump-probe scheme using squeezed photons whose spectral correlation of amplitudes can be tailored.
+A microscopic theory reveals a highly time-energy-resolved signal that is not attainable by classical pump-probe scheme.
+An application to a monolayer semiconductor model reveals a real-time monitoring of valley excitons and their dynamics.
+We further show the intermediate squeezing regime--not strong squeezing--where time-resolved spectroscopy is favorable.
+Our work offers a new paradigm for studying nonequilibrium dynamics of matter, in photocatalysis and optoelectronics.